• Skip to main content

 It implies the increase in business activity after the lowest point of the depression has been reached.

-The industrial production picks up slowly.
-The volume of employment also steadily increases.
-There is a slow rise in prices accompanied by small rice in proof profits.
+There is a slow rise in prices accompanied by small rice in-proof profits.

 The wages also rise less than in proportion to the rise in prices.
-With the rising profits, new investment takes place in capital goods industries.
+With rising profits, new investment takes place in capital goods industries.

 The banks expand credit.
 Business inventories are also started rising slowly.